kuzzleio/documentation-old/src/guide/essentials/real-time.md

 ### Subscription with filters

-Kuzzle Backend ships with a powerful filtering tool named [Koncorde]({{ site_base_path }}kuzzle-dsl/).
+Kuzzle ships with a powerful filtering tool named [Koncorde]({{ site_base_path }}kuzzle-dsl/).
 It enables you to perform fine-grained selections on the documents you want to subscribe to.

 In our case, we want to select all the documents that contain the `URGENT` word in the `label` field.
 The best pick for this case is the [regexp]({{ site_base_path }}kuzzle-dsl/#regexp) filter.